 Videos and Other Online Resources

-We also have an extensive video library which will help answer many questions you have before you set foot into a lawyers office or a court room.
+We also have an extensive video library which will help answer many questions you have before you set foot into a lawyers office or a courtroom.
 Learn what to say to your insurance company after an accident or the steps on how to best pay back health and car insurance after an accident settlement, plus so much more!
 We currently have over 40 videos in our library.

 Why Spada Law Group?

 In our experience, when clients come to us after a car accident they are looking for several things.
 First, they want to be treated well.
 They are hurt, and they simply do not want further aggravation.
 They want to be listened to and want their case to be given the attention it deserves by people who know what they are doing and are good at their profession.
 They also want their case settled as quickly and for as much as possible.
-They want to know that if their case doesn’t settle and needs to go to court, that their lawyer has the courtroom skills and experience necessary to take their case to the finish line which is a jury trial.
+They want to know that if their case doesn’t settle and needs to go to court, their lawyer has the courtroom skills and experience necessary to take their case to the finish line which is a jury trial.
 At Spada Law Group we are proud of the way we meet all these needs.

 We are proud of the Team we have at Spada Law Group.
-They are a group of talented, caring and empathetic people who love helping others.
+They are a group of talented, caring, and empathetic people who love helping others.
 It may sound like a cliché, but the truth is our clients are treated like family members!
 Just check out our client reviews.
 We pride ourselves on providing our clients with a level of care that is unheard of in the legal industry.
-Our clients are regularly kept up to date on their cases, are assigned a Case Manager and an Attorney from day one and will never go more than 24hrs without a return call or email, guaranteed!
+Our clients are regularly kept up to date on their cases, are assigned a Case Manager and an Attorney from day one, and will never go more than 24hrs without a return call or email, guaranteed!
 As we mentioned, all clients would like their cases settled quickly if possible.
 How do we make that happen?
-Well the best way to get an insurance company to do their job correctly is to know what their job entails, how they operate.
+Well, the best way to get an insurance company to do its job correctly is to know what its job entails, and how they operate.
 That’s where our experience comes in.
 We have both Attorneys and Case Managers who have previously worked for the very insurance companies we now go up against daily.
 That insider knowledge we take to each fight helps us level the playing field and is a true advantage for our clients.
 Lastly, when a case doesn’t settle, unlike many firms you see on TV or a billboard, we don’t refer the case out to another attorney to go to court, we don’t have to because we have the trial experience necessary to go the distance.
 Our Attorneys have tried over 100 cases to juries over the last 25 years, so we are no stranger to the courtrooms of Massachusetts.